-We made a hand & fingerprint fall tree as a fun, learning activity!
+We made a fingerprint Fall tree craft with a traced hand/arm tree trunk as a fun, learning activity!
 Besides encouraging creativity, it works on counting and scissors skills plus a bit of fine motor practice.

 - construction paper